Protecting yourself and others

 Care home visits

-Limits to number of visitors at care homes (currently at 5) will be dropped, but there will be limits on the number of visits per day.
+Limits to number of visitors at care homes have been dropped, but there will be limits on the number of visits per day.